We're in beta! If you find a bug or have feedback, let us know in our issue tracker.

 Confirm new exoplanets — help confirm newly discovered exoplanets

-Citizen scientists will observe their own transiting exoplanets, reduce and analyze their own data, and then upload their results to the American Association of Variable Star Observers (AAVSO) Exoplanet Database to share their results with the professional exoplanet community.
-Exoplanet Watch participants will analyze observations of transiting exoplanets using the project’s free EXOTIC (Exoplanet Timing Interpretation Code) software and use this data to help study exoplanets and publish the results on the Exoplanet Watch website.
-If a participant’s light curve is used in a scientific paper, the participant’s name will be listed as a co-author on the paper.
+Citizen scientists will get real astronomical data, either using your own telescope or checking out archived data.
+Then analyze their own data using our professional, but beginner-friendly, tools and tutorials.
+Finally, upload their results to the American Association of Variable Star Observers (AAVSO) Exoplanet Database to share their results with NASA and the whole scientific community.
+If/When a participant’s results are used in a scientific paper, the participant will be credited as a co-author on the paper.

 read more